 Freedom of speech limitations

-Under modern jurisprudence, the First Amendment protects the vast majority of speech and expression, but there are limitations that have been carefully honed over decades of case law into a handful of narrow categories of speech that are not protected.
+Under modern jurisprudence, the First Amendment protects the vast majority of speech and expression, but there are limitations to freedom of speech that have been carefully honed over decades of case law into a handful of narrow categories of speech that are not protected.
 These include true threats and intimidation, incitement, harassment, and other unlawful conduct.

 In 2003, the Supreme Court in Virginia v.
 Black defined true threats as “statements where the speaker means to communicate a serious expression of an intent to commit an act of unlawful violence to a particular individual or group of individuals.”
 The Supreme Court also held that speech becomes unprotected intimidation when it is “a type of true threat, where a speaker directs a threat to a person or group of persons with the intent of placing the victim in fear of bodily harm or death.”